aes89/MERN-client/README.md

 The initial connecting of the front-end and back-end was started.
 This started a learning curve with how having the JWT in a cookie works.
 To begin with registering a user was connected, and logging in a user, this followed some blockers including the register user function on the back-end not signing a JWT, and on the front-end determining how to keep a user logged in.
 Local storage was implemented for this issue with the storage housing the username and at the moment the JWT (which is not necessary, but just in place for manual testing).
 Along with local storage is the state manager being redux.

 FRIDGE PANTRY

 Started the fridge and pantry components using the AutoComplete component and JSON ingredient/pantry lists from Shelby.
 The forms were built using the Formik library.
 Some difficulties were found around structuring shared functions and what needed to be separated.

 PREFERENCES

 The preferences form was completed and ready to be connected to the database.
-The form was built using Formik again but using radio buttons.
+The form was built using Formik again but using radio buttons and iterating over a separated list of preferences (vegetarian, sustainable etc).
+There is still some repetition as the values need to be initialized in Formik so if the list was edited, the form would also need to be edited rather than just updating the list.

+LOG IN/OUT AND REGISTRATION

+The registration and log in forms were completed to a point where it could be connected with the database.
+Input validation/input errors were added to the user registration form.

+Blockers
-Adrienne had some difficulties properly adding .eslintcache to .gitignore and it had to be removed many, many times.
+- Adrienne had some difficulties properly adding .eslintcache to .gitignore and it had to be removed many, many times.
+- Dev tools was not showing state so the Redux dev tools were added and configured within the project to work with the firefox browser.

 </details>